Here are some of our most common questions received from teachers. Please feel free to contact us if you have additional questions.

 Q: How large of a group can I bring?

 A: Most programs can accommodate 50 students.
 Certain locations are more suitable than others for accommodating large group sizes.
-If you are uncertain if a location will accommodate the number of students in your group, please contact the park at (865) 436-1258.
+If you are uncertain if a location will accommodate the number of students in your group, please email or call the Education Branch (TN: 865-436-1258, NC: 828-497-1907).

 Q: Are there areas where buses can't go?

-A: Buses are prohibited on some secondary roads in the park, including Balsam Mountain Road, Greenbrier Road past the ranger station, Heintooga Ridge Road, Parson Branch Road, Rich Mountain Road, Roaring Fork Motor Nature Trail, and the road exiting the park at Metcalf Bottoms Picnic Area.
+A: Buses are prohibited on some secondary roads in the park, including Balsam Mountain Road, Heintooga Ridge Road, Parson Branch Road, Rich Mountain Road, Roaring Fork Motor Nature Trail, and the road exiting the park at Metcalf Bottoms Picnic Area.
 Caution is also advised when traveling on Little River Road between the Townsend entrance to the park and Elkmont Campground, and on the road leading into Cataloochee Valley.
 Please download and read through the Tour Bus Guide for additional information.

 Q: Do cell phones work in the park?